Fowl-free: McDonald’s debuts plant-based McNuggets

 McDonald’s said the nationwide nugget rollout to more than 1,400 restaurants in Germany follows a limited-time test at nine restaurants in the Stuttgart area in August.
 McDonald’s will also start selling the McPlant burger in Germany next week.

-Availability of the McPlant nuggets and burgers in future markets will depend on customer demand, McDonald’s said.
+Availability of the McPlant nuggets and burger in future markets will depend on customer demand, McDonald’s said.

 European customers have generally been more receptive to McDonald’s plant-based meat products than those in the U.S. The McPlant burger is now a permanent menu item in the United Kingdom, Ireland, Austria and the Netherlands.
 Last month, McDonald’s rolled out the Double McPlant burger in the U.K. and Ireland.